-Brussels’, French is Bruxelles which is the capital of Belgium, also known as the European Capital, for it is the location of the European Union headquarters.
+Brussels’ in French is Bruxelles which is the capital of Belgium also known as the European Capital, for it is the location of the European Union headquarters.

-They said, Brussels is the most boring city in Europe, which don’t expect Brussels that you will have an excellent experience in there, also you only need to spend in half a day to visit it; however I don’t think so.
+They said Brussels is the most boring city in Europe, which don’t expect Brussels will makes you have an excellent experience, and you just need to spend in half a day to visit it.
+But honestly I don’t think so.

-In fact, there are many attractions, it takes at least one day to complete your plan of visiting.
-And now I want to share some spots that you have to visit when you visit Brussels.
+In fact, there are many attractions, which it takes at least one day to complete your plan of visiting.
+Now I want to share some spots that you have to visit when you visit Brussels.

 Brussels’ main square is made up by numerous impressive guild houses, which it known as the most beautiful square in the world that is described by Hugo who is the famous french novelist.